eci-store/verbnet-gl/README.md

 The selectional restrictions code requires installation of the [TreeTagger](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/).

 The results of a recent run are stored in this repository at [docs/restrictions.txt](docs/restrictions.txt).

+*NOTE: this functionality is broken at the moment.*